Gift & Estate Planning

 Shortly after John died, a modest scholarship endowment was established in his name by a retired faculty member.
 As word got out, others began contributing to the fund, and in 2008 the inaugural recipient of the John Wesley Scholarship was named.
 Dan Bomze '92, remembers John fondly: "John was a really special guy and a great friend.
 He was a man of few words, but his ingenuity and tireless work ethic were an inspiration to me.
 His legacy at Burroughs is something I'm very proud to support, and I'm delighted that his name and memory live on through this scholarship."
 Dan and his wife, Kathleen, have included a special gift to the scholarship in their estate plans as a way to honor John's memory and support the next generation of JBS students.

-With Haertter Hall coming down later this spring and a new Haertter Hall rising this fall, it is appropriate that we take time to remember its longtime caretaker.
+When we bid goodbye to the original Haertter Hall, it seemed fitting to remember its longtime caretaker.
 And we're glad to see John's legacy live on, in perpetuity, through the faces of the young Burroughs students who are benefiting from these gifts.

 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 Figures cited in any examples are for illustrative purposes only.
 References to tax rates include federal taxes only and are subject to change.
 State law may further impact your individual results.
 Annuities are subject to regulation by the State of California.
 Payments under such agreements, however, are not protected or otherwise guaranteed by any government agency or the California Life and Health Insurance Guarantee Association.
 A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
 Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.